infracost/infracost-atlantis/examples/README.md

 # Examples

 This directory demonstrates how the integration can be setup using:
-- [Combined Infracost comment](./combined-infracost-comment/README.md): Combine cost estimates from multiple Terraform directories/workspaces into 1 Infracost pull request comment.
+- [Combined Infracost comment](./combined-infracost-comment/README.md): combine cost estimates from multiple Terraform directories/workspaces into one Infracost pull request comment.
+Enables you to see the total cost estimate in one table.
 Only possible with Atlantis 0.18.2 or newer since it uses Atlantis' post_workflow_hooks feature.
 - [Multiple Infracost comments](./multiple-infracost-comments/README.md): Post one Infracost pull request comment per Terraform directory/workspace.
+This is the best option for users who cannot upgrade Atlantis yet.
-- [Append to Atlantis comment](./append-to-atlantis-comments/README.md): Append cost estimates to Atlantis pull request comment output
+- [Append to Atlantis comment](./append-to-atlantis-comments/README.md): Append cost estimates to the bottom of Atlantis' "Show output" section of the pull request comment.
+Similar to the "multiple Infracost comments" option but the cost estimate is somewhat hidden.
+This is how our legacy integration worked but most users we talked to wanted option a combined Infracost comment.
 - [Slack](./slack/README.md): post cost estimates to Slack

 ### Cost policy examples